What You Need to Know About Credit Limits

 Periodically, 1st Financial Bank USA reviews its cardmember accounts.
 If an account has exhibited positive payment history, it may be granted a 1FBUSA credit line increase.
 If an account is not automatically selected for an increase, one may be requested by contacting customer service via phone at 1-800-733-1732 or via SecureMail message after signing into your account online.

-Understanding the basics of credit limits will give you an advantage when it comes to being a responsible student credit card or secured credit card user and should help you build your credit.
+Understanding the basics of credit limits will give you an advantage when it comes to being a responsible student credit card or secured credit card user.
+By keeping up good credit practices, like making timely payments in full each month, you’ll be contributing to building your creditworthiness.
+While it's okay to indulge in treats like ice cream, the latest video game, or a new sweater, it's recommended that you don’t make all your purchases at the same time.
 Armed with this new knowledge, you’ll now be able to see the reality behind Hollywood’s inaccurate depictions of limitless credit cards and no interest rates.

 WHAT'S NEXT?